brendenwest/it122/1_intro_to_node/notes.rst

 - Uses whatever port is assigned by the operating system or ‘3000’ if none provided
 - when the application receives a request, it sends a response with a ‘success’ status header and basic test

+When you run this script at the command prompt, Node.js will start a server process and wait for requests.
+You can make requests to the server via a web browser at http://localhost:3000 or http://127.0.0.1:3000

 Basic Routes
 ####
-Your application can send different responses according to details of the request.
-A common practice is to send different responses for different requested urls (routes).
+Your web server can send different responses for different types of requests.
+Requests usually differ by url (aka route).
 (Brown, p.15)

+For example, this script uses the url property of the request object to send different responses:

     var http = require("http");
     http.createServer(function(req,res) {